skylight-hq/skylight.digital/pages/toolkits/service_design_framework/methods/service_blueprint.md

 ---
 layout: toolkit
 title: Service blueprint | Skylight Service Design Framework
-description: How to visualize the many pieces of a service that work — or don’t work — together to create it.
+description: How to visualize the many components of a service to understand all pieces of the customer experience.
 tags: [service design, design thinking, change management, guide]
 permalink: /work/toolkits/service-design-framework/methods/service-blueprint/
 sidenav: service_design_framework